← Back to Blog

 What a bad answer looks like: A developer who has not yet appointed a management company or who is using a related-party management company with no track record in Dubai.
 The first 12 months of building management set the service charge culture and maintenance standard for the life of the building.

-Question 10: What does the Buy/Pass verdict say — and do I understand why?
+Question 10: What does the price-and-risk verdict say — and do I understand why?

 This is the final question — the synthesis.
 After working through questions 1–9, the evidence either supports moving forward or it does not.
 The verdict should be explicit, the reasoning should be specific, and it should come from data rather than from enthusiasm about the project.